-Medical information applications are technologies that comply with the HIPAA security privacy standards related to communication of medical information.
+Medical information applications are technologies that comply with the HIPAA security privacy standards related to the communication of medical information.
 Applications for secure healthcare messaging are more user-friendly than traditional medical technologies such as patient portals and EMR systems.
 Medical information applications associate with clinic income from better treatment outcomes, higher patient satisfaction, and improved operational efficiencies.
-These applications are changing healthcare business.
+These applications are changing the healthcare business.

 Mobile medical applications also enable organizations to operate more efficiently by providing experts with information about the progress of medical science and technology by providing the necessary tools to do the work.